-- We reconciled derivative financial instruments data with third party confirmations; - The fair value of the derivative financial instruments is based on We compared input data used in the Group's valuation models with independent sources and externally available market data;
+- We obtained an understanding of the risk management policies and testing key controls for the use, the recognition and the measurement of derivative financial instruments; - We reconciled derivative financial instruments data with third party confirmations; - We compared input data used in the Group's valuation models with independent sources and externally available market data;

-Key audit matter How the matter was addressed in our audit We focused on this area on account of the number of contracts, the forecast by management of net foreign currency exposure in the future, their measurement, the complexity related to hedge accounting and the potential impact on the statement of profit and loss.
-As at 31 March 2019, the Company has derivative financial assets at fair value of ₹ 1,450 million and derivative financial liabilities at fair value of ₹ 148 million (refer note no. 7, 15, 19 22, 35, 37(i) and 37(iii) to the consolidated financial statements). with market data or results from alternative, independent valuation models; We tested on a sample basis the applicability and accuracy of hedge accounting; and We considered the appropriateness of disclosures in relation to financial risk management, derivative financial instruments and hedge accounting to the financial
+We focused on this area on account of the number of contracts, • the forecast by management of net foreign currency exposure in the future, their measurement, the complexity related to hedge accounting and the potential impact on the statement • of profit and loss.

+As at 31 March 2019, the Company has derivative financial • assets at fair value of ₹ 1,450 million and derivative financial liabilities at fair value of ₹ 148 million (refer note no. 7, 15, 19 22, 35, 37(i) and 37(iii) to the consolidated financial statements).

+- We compared valuation of derivative financial instruments with market data or results from alternative, independent valuation models; - We tested on a sample basis the applicability and accuracy of hedge accounting; and - We considered the appropriateness of disclosures in relation to financial risk management, derivative financial instruments and hedge accounting to the financial statements.